What You Should Know About Nicotine

 However, personally I find nicotine salts affect the flavour too much (and I’m all about that flavour).
-At 3mg it is barely noticeable but any higher and there is a very apparent chemical like taste that is quite unpleasant.
+At 3mg it is barely noticeable.
+Any higher and there is a very apparent chemical like taste that is quite unpleasant.

-Some flavours seem to hide it better than others and pod systems give such poor flavour that it doesn’t seem noticeable at all in them, so they are well suited.
+Some flavours seem to hide it better than others.
+Pod systems give such poor flavour that it doesn’t seem noticeable at all in them, so they are well suited.
 I also have to admit that I like a little throat hit with my e-liquid and nicotine salts are just too smooth for me at times.

 With some of the questions I see people ask on social media, I’m always surprised people don’t accidentally kill themselves more often.